flutter/website/src/docs/cookbook/images/cached-images.md

 ## Adding a placeholder

-The `cached_network_image` package allows you to use any Widget as a placeholder.
-In this example, you'll display a spinner while the image loads.
+The `cached_network_image` package allows you to use any widget as a placeholder.
+In this example, display a spinner while the image loads.

 <!-- skip -->
 ```dart